cjhartshorn/sWork/README.md

 # sWork
-examples of my programming work that I have gained form school
+School Work that shows examples of programming and developing.